 The Chairperson is the most important member of a Commission.
 They are directly responsible for tasks and objectives set forth by the Executive Board.
 The overarching role of a Chairperson is to plan, delegate and execute tasks whilst providing leadership and supervision.
-A Chairperson must have adequate time to commit, as well as the ability to motivate others.
+This person must have adequate time to commit, as well as the ability to motivate others.
 To be effective, they should possess knowledge and interest on the subject.
 A Chairperson should also exhibit an enthusiasm towards the goals of the Association and the game of shuffleboard.

 A Chairperson's responsibilities include scheduling meetings, setting agendas, recording minutes, reporting progress, and ensuring deadlines are met.
-The Executive Board will commit to empower the Chairperson to make decisions within the scope and objectives of their Commission.
-A Chairperson must know the proper avenues and channels of communication and consult with the Executive Board, other Commissions and Commission Members, our membership base, and community.
+The Executive Board will commit to empower the Chairperson to make decisions within the scope and objectives of their commission.
+A Chairperson must know the proper avenues and channels of communication and consult with the Executive Board, other commissions and commission members, our membership base, and community.

-A Chairperson is a representative of The Illinois Shuffleboard Association and an ambassador for the game of shuffleboard.
-As such, they must exemplify our Code of Conduct.
-The Chairperson must be a member in good standing of the Illinois Shuffleboard Association.
+A Chairperson is a representative of ILSA and an ambassador for the game of shuffleboard.
+As such, they must exemplify our Code of Conduct and be a member in good standing.